 Computers donated to AT Ohio are refurbished and then shipped Ohioans with a disability.
 Cost to consumers is $60.

 Donated computers have their hard drives wiped clean of any and all information from the previous owner.
-As a Microsoft Authorized Refurbishing Organization, AT Ohio is able to install a Microsoft operating system onto the computers.
+AT Ohio is able to install a LINUX-based or Microsoft operating system onto the computers.
 Damaged drives are replaced, machines are cleaned and modems are added for consumers.

 The following is a list of the minimum requirements for potential recycled computers and equipment needed (both desktop and laptop computers):